katefengx/power-outage-prediction/README.md

   frameborder="0"
 ></iframe>

+The average outage duration across outages serving a "Very Large Customer Base" was close to 7,000 minutes compared to around 1,000 minutes for the "Small Customer Base".
+This large difference is likely due to the North American Cold Wave in January-March 2014 that caused power outages affecting large numbers of customers due to the frigid weather.

+#### **Electricity Consumption Over Time**

-We also wanted to find out if there was a relationship between the `'YEAR'` and `'OUTAGE.DURATION'` columns, to see if there was a correlation between the year and the average duration of power outages.
-We found that there is a negative relationship between year and energy consumption, with the number of major outages peaking in 2005 before slowly decreasing.
+We also wanted to find out if there was a relationship between the `'YEAR'` and `'TOTAL.SALES'` columns, to see if there was a correlation between the year and the average electricity consumption.
 <iframe
   src="assets/line_year.html"
   width="800"